Telepact/telepact/README.md

 networking transport (e.g. sockets, messaging).
-And unfortunately, HTTP concepts unnecessarily become intertwined with the API itself, which often leads to design inefficiencies where API design is stalled to answer HTTP-specific questions, such as designing the url (and whether it should have interpolated variables), supplying input via query parameter vs POST/PUT/PATCH body, or choosing the appropriate HTTP method or status code.
+And unfortunately, HTTP concepts unnecessarily become intertwined with the API itself, which often leads to design inefficiencies where API design is stalled to answer HTTP-specific questions, such as determining the right url structure, the right query parameters, the right HTTP method, the right HTTP status code, and many others.

 ## Why not gRPC?